quixio/quix-streams/docs/read.md

 # Reading data

-The Quix SDK allows you to read data in real time from the existing streams of your Topics.
+Quix Streams allows you to read data in real time from the existing streams of your Topics.

 All the necessary code to read data from your Quix Workspace is auto-generated when you create a project using the existing templates.
-In this section, we explain more in-depth how to read data using the Quix SDK.
+In this section, we explain more in-depth how to read data using Quix Streams.

 !!! tip

 	The [Quix Portal](https://portal.platform.quix.ai){target=_blank} offers you easy-to-use, auto-generated examples for reading, writing, and processing data.
 These examples work directly with your workspace Topics.
 You can deploy these examples in our serverless environment with just a few clicks.
-For a quick test of the capabilities of the SDK, we recommend starting with those auto-generated examples.
+For a quick test of the capabilities of the library, we recommend starting with those auto-generated examples.

 ## Connect to Quix

 In order to start reading data from Quix you need an instance of the Quix client, `QuixStreamingClient`.
-This is the central point where you interact with the main SDK operations.
+This is the entry point where you begin subscribing to the topics.

-You can create an instance of `QuixStreamingClient` using the proper constructor of the SDK, as shown here:
+You can create an instance of `QuixStreamingClient` as shown here:

 === "Python"